taufderl/mailagent/README.md

 - mail: reply field verteiler address
 - recipients as bcc
--
+- attachements work well
+- ensure that incomingmessage is only available from same host
+- if empty send no lists error

 # TODO:

+- user import
-- list#show: remove user, add existing user
+- list#show: remove user, add existing use
-- if empty send no lists error
 - list recognition only from [] and case insensitive
-- ensure that incomingmessage is only available from same host

 ## To make it nicer
 - tooltips